 Nowadays, DeFi is changing finance.
 Unlike a few years ago, a central party was required for every transaction, but that is no longer compulsory.
 Consequently, you no longer need a third party to lend, borrow or transact.
-However, those would be impossible without DeFi, a product of Blockchain that enables distributed and self-banking.
+However, those would be impossible without Defi, a product of Blockchain that enables distribution and self-banking.
 Therefore, that brings us to newer concepts in finance like Yield Farming, Flash loan, liquidity mining, etc.

 Meanwhile, we will focus on understanding Yield Farming, while mentioning other concepts and how they relate to it.

 Nonetheless, this article goes beyond the background of Yield Farming, highlighting how to farm, the benefits of farming, and its opportunities and its risks.

 Who are Yield Farmers and Liquidity Providers?

 Let’s start with the definitions of Yield Farming and liquidity mining.
 Although there are lots of exciting things happening in the Open finance space, however, Yield Farming is one of the latest memes.
 Concurrently, Yield Farming is the newest method of earning and investing in Crypto.
 Likewise, liquidity mining is a market-making approach by token issuers to reward the community.

 In simple terms, Yield Farming is a clever strategy to earn more with your Cryptocurrencies.
 Hence, it is an act of putting your Crypto to work by keeping Crypto temporarily at the disposal of some startup’s application to earn you more Cryptocurrency.
 Concurrently, Leeor Shimrom, a contributor at Forbes, defined Yield Farming as:

 “The act of leveraging DeFi protocols and products to generate high rates of return, in some cases reaching over 100% annualized yields when factoring in “cashback” bonuses and incentives.”